dselias/YTQualityofLife/README.md

 ## Highlight
 ![preview of Highlight feature](https://raw.githubusercontent.com/dselias/ReadmeImages/main/YTQualityofLife/Highlight-preview.gif)

 You can highlight videos on the subscriptions page by writing a keyword in the input field located in the left (unfolded) sidebar above Home, Explore, Shorts, Subscriptions, ...

-## HermitcraftHighlight
-Videos containing Hermitcraft in their title will automatically be highlighted.
-Besides that it is identical to the feature mentioned above.
+You can also automatically highlight keywords on page-load by clicking the button "show auto highlighted" and entering the desired keywords.
+To unhighlight a word, or remove it from the auto-highlight list: Click the keyword itself.

 ## PlaylistAutoplayDisabled
 ![preview of PlaylistAutoplayDisabled feature](https://raw.githubusercontent.com/dselias/ReadmeImages/main/YTQualityofLife/PlaylistAutoplayDisabled-preview.gif)